+The key issue here from a Christian perspective is the tension between understanding salvation on the one hand as a free gift from God in Christ, or on the other hand as the result of our "good" behaviour.
 The Reformed Church, of which we are a part, firmly avows a doctrine of salvation by faith, that we are saved from our sins and reconciled with God through his grace in Jesus and in Christ's sacrificial actions on the cross and in his resurrection.
 While this seems clear enough when we say it, it seems much harder to live out.
 It is easy to find examples of churches and people of faith today who live as though they believed that somehow our salvation in Christ is fragile, or can even be revoked if we don't behave properly.
 In many churches the emphasis is on ethics and righteous behaviour, which doesn't seem like a problem until you notice that their definition of righteous often goes against the very loving and accepting actions for which Jesus was calling.